Bira/octopus-carnival/_drafts/wir-mm-4e-mummy.md

 procedures.
 While this immediately calls to mind pyramids and sarcophagy, there are several real world cultures that practiced other methods of mummification and that can be used as inspiration here.
 You could have mummies buried in a bog, or in high-altitude mountain tombs.
-Whatever the exact nature of the ritual is, it can give mummies the power to rise again!
+Whatever the details of the mummification ritual, it can give mummies the power to rise again!

 Mummies are creatures of wrath.
 They rise in response to some transgression, which is usually "thieves broke into my tomb" since most mummies are